rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 0. Check product operation and package safely for shipment
 0. Train users/customers

+<a name="SatelliteFileTransfer"></a>

 ### PRODUCT 15 - Satellite File Transfers

-MAKE FOR SALE: A device that sends and receive files litteraly out of this world, to a satellite in space.
+MAKE FOR SALE: A device that receives and sends files to the 98W satellite in outer space.

+This is a hobbyist fascination for nerdy bragging rights.

+0. Evaluate <a target="_blank" href="https://www.raspberrypi.org/blog/outernet/">Outernet projects</a> by others and files such already, such as <a target="_blank" href="http://pu2vlw.dyndns.org:8090/en/files/Wikipedia?view=generic">some Wikipedia articles</a>.
-0. Order satellite hardware and cables
+0. Order L-band satellite antenna and amplifier hardware from the <a target="_blank" href="https://store.outernet.is/collections/store">Outernet store</a> in Chicago.
+0. Install rxOS software.
-0. Configure
+0. Configure Software-defined Radio (SDR) 25MHz-2200MHz <a target="_blank" href="http://pu2vlw.dyndns.org:8090/">http://pu2vlw.dyndns.org:8090</a>
-0. Test
+0. Test (inmarsat signal level above 15 db?)
 0. Perform, track, and schedule predicted maintenace
 0. Check product operation and package safely for shipment
 0. Train users/customers